centrifuge/documentation/docs/use/participate-in-network/index.md

 ### What is the process for getting a proposal passed?

-In simple terms the flow is as follows: `0ff chain consultation > Proposal of referenda > Voting > Enactment`
+In simple terms the flow is as follows: Off chain consultation > Proposal of referenda > Voting > Enactment

 Centrifuge uses an on-chain governance model with off-chain consultation, which means that first there must be a discussion off-chain (on the Centrifuge Forum, see below), and then the initiator can turn their initiative into a proposal (on-chain) to be voted on by the Chain Council.